All Episodes

 The little car, right?

-To much acclaim in 1997, and we got all those really good pictures of the rocks named after cartoons.
+And we got all those really good pictures of the rocks named after cartoons.

-So, I now have for you from California, I think, somewhere in California, Deck the Halls with photographs, of course, of Richard C. Hoagland at NASA.
+So, I now have for you from California, I think, somewhere in California, deck the halls with photographs, of course, of Richard C. Hoagland at NASA.

 He was, in fact, one time actually a NASA advisor.